Q. What is the easiest way to make a booking on one of your small group tours?

 Q. Can I use my mobile phone in Japan?

-A. While your smartphone will work in Japan, you should check the roaming charges with your service provider before leaving Australia.
+A. While your smartphone will work in Japan, you should check the roaming charges with your service provider before leaving your country.
 If you are in any doubt, keep global roaming off to avoid bill shock.
 Although you can purchase a data only sim in Japan (from companies like Sakura Mobile), most hotels have free Wifi, so you can easily keep in touch with friends back home via apps like Facebook.

 Q. Do I need to tip in Japan?